awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-model-pkg-model.md

 1. Choose **Create model**\.

 After you create a deployable model, you can use it to set up an endpoint for real\-time inference or create a batch transform job to get inferences on entire datasets\.
-For information about hosted endpoints in Amazon SageMaker, see [Step 6\.1: Deploy the Model to SageMaker Hosting Services](ex1-deploy-model.md)\.
+For information about hosted endpoints in SageMaker, see [Step 6\.1: Deploy the Model to SageMaker Hosting Services](ex1-deploy-model.md)\.
 For information about batch transform jobs, see [Step 6\.2: Deploy the Model with Batch Transform](ex1-batch-transform.md)\.

 ## Use a Model Package to Create a Model \(API\)<a name="sagemaker-mkt-model-pkg-model-api"></a>

-To use a model package to create a deployable model by using the Amazon SageMaker API, specify the name or the Amazon Resource Name \(ARN\) of the model package as the `ModelPackageName` field of the [ `ContainerDefinition`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_ContainerDefinition.html) object that you pass to the [ `CreateModel`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModel.html) API\.
+To use a model package to create a deployable model by using the SageMaker API, specify the name or the Amazon Resource Name \(ARN\) of the model package as the `ModelPackageName` field of the [ `ContainerDefinition`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_ContainerDefinition.html) object that you pass to the [ `CreateModel`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModel.html) API\.

 After you create a deployable model, you can use it to set up an endpoint for real\-time inference or create a batch transform job to get inferences on entire datasets\.
-For information about hosted endpoints in Amazon SageMaker, see [Step 6\.1: Deploy the Model to SageMaker Hosting Services](ex1-deploy-model.md)\.
+For information about hosted endpoints in SageMaker, see [Step 6\.1: Deploy the Model to SageMaker Hosting Services](ex1-deploy-model.md)\.
 For information about batch transform jobs, see [Step 6\.2: Deploy the Model with Batch Transform](ex1-batch-transform.md)\.

 ## Use a Model Package to Create a Model \([Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io)\)<a name="sagemaker-mkt-model-pkg-model-sdk"></a>

-To use a model package to create a deployable model by using the Amazon SageMaker Python SDK, initialize a `ModelPackage` object, and pass the Amazon Resource Name \(ARN\) of the model package as the `model_package_arn` argument\.
+To use a model package to create a deployable model by using the SageMaker Python SDK, initialize a `ModelPackage` object, and pass the Amazon Resource Name \(ARN\) of the model package as the `model_package_arn` argument\.
 For example:

 ```
 from sagemaker import ModelPackage